Route of the Pueblos Blancos

 “We found the week a wonderful experience and were thrilled by the walks, the accomodation, food and company.”

 Pueblos Blancos is synonymous with the brilliant white Andalucia towns and villages around Ronda in the south of Spain.
 They have been a destination for discerning travellers for many years.
 The rolling country side of Serrania de Ronda and the majestic mountains of the Sierras de Grazalema are rich in plant and birdlife and offer great opportunities for walking.

 Itinerary & Walks

 Day 1 – Arrival day

-The walking holiday begins in Ronda which is about 90 minutes by road from Malaga and Seville airports.
+The Route of the Pueblos Blancos begins in Ronda which is about 90 minutes by road from Malaga and Seville airports.
 Cordoba and Granada are also accesible making it an ideal location for guests wishing to start or extend their holiday with a visit to one of the grand cities of Andalucia.
 We stay in Ronda for one night in a pleasant hotel in the centre of this historic, evocative and much visited town.
 In the evening, there is time to explore the old town followed by ‘welcome drinks’ and dinner at one of our favourite local restaurants.

 Day 2 – Ronda to Montejaque

 The walk starts in the centre of Ronda and takes in some of the historical sites of Ronda before leaving through the south gate of the town.
-It is easy walking and there are great views of the famous bridge and onwards towards the towering peaks of Sierras de Grazalema and the pretty villages of Benaojan and Montejaque where we stay for two nights.
+It is easy walking and there are great views of the famous bridge and onwards towards the towering peaks of Sierras de Grazalema and the pueblos blancos of Benaojan and Montejaque where we stay for two nights.
 Our accommodation is either in a pretty hotel in the centre of the village with en-suite rooms and pool or in charming casitas close to the centre of the village.
 These well appointed cottages cluster around a swimming pool set in large gardens with stunning views.
 Walking time 4 – 5 Hours

 Day 3 – Montejaque to Benaojan